 This allows you to connect with your friends from any of these networks, or you can invite people via email.

 3. Add your favorite books

-Click on “My Books” in the top navigation menu and add away!
+Click “My Books” in the top navigation menu and add away!
 You can add books into read, currently reading, to read categories or edit your bookshelf to add your own categories.

 There are additional categories of feature, sortable, sticky, exclusive and recommendations.